 Figure 3 reports the impulse responses to a transfer shock.
 As shown in the first box, the increase in transfers appears to have a similar persistence than the increase in government purchases studied above.
-The resulting responses of output, consumption and the deficit show a pattern not too different from that obtained for government purchases, but with a larger size relative to the increase in transfers.
-Also, the sign of the response of the deficit is less clear cut in the case of a shock to transfers.
-Consideration of the estimated multipliers, shown in Table 3, pointing to a larger
+The resulting responses of output, consumption and the deficit show a pattern not too different from that obtained for government purchases.
+Also, the sign of the response of the

-$^{^{5}}$ The fiscal policy rule in place in Chile establishes that government spending is linked to structural revenues (the permanent component of effective revenues).
+&lt;sup>8The fiscal policy rule in place in Chile establishes that government spending is linked to structural revenues (the permanent component of effective revenues).
 One component of those structural revenues corresponds to copper related revenues.
 Structural copper revenues correspond to the revenues that the government would collect if the price of copper was equal to their long run price or permanent price.